 Step 3 – Cut the tomatoes into big chunks and add them into the bowl.
 Start using the hand mixer to reduce the tomatoes into a garlic passata.

 Step 5 – Prepare the garnish: this can vary according to your taste.
-A classic way of serving Salmorejo would be topping it with small chunks of Spanish ham and hard boiled eggs, chopped into small pieces.
-If you are vegetarian or vegan, or like me are craving for time off meat in the mid of the barbecue season, you can simply add bits of your favourite pepper and cucumber to top off this Cordoba speciality.
+A classic way of serving Salmorejo would be topping it with small chunks of Serrano ham and hard boiled eggs, chopped into small pieces.
+If you are vegetarian or vegan, or like me are craving for time off meat in the mid of the barbecue season, you can simply add bits of your favourite pepper and cucumber or maybe add some toasted pine nuts or walnuts.

 Who would have thought it was so simple?
 Let me know if you try this recipe!